Clip path

 The Egyptian Companies Law states that foreigners may make up no more than 10% of a company's employees, with wages not exceeding 20% of total compensation.
 Companies created in any of the free zones can hire foreign personnel who make up no more than 25% of the total workforce, according to the Investment Law.
 Therefore, foreign employees are not authorized to work in Egypt unless they have received residency and work permits.

-The Labor Office issues a temporary slip that is connected to the employee’s passport and allows them to begin working in Egypt when they have submitted all the appropriate paperwork.
-The work permit and residence permit are granted once the security clearance processes are completed, which usually takes two to three months.
+The Labor Office issues a temporary slip that is connected to the employee's passport and allows them to begin working in Egypt when they have submitted all the appropriate paperwork.
+The work permit and residence permit are granted once the security clearance processes are completed, which usually takes several weeks to a few months.

 Various Egyptian payroll solutions are available for your firm, including the following.